 MIDAS Knowledge Base

-Emails fail with "SPF fail - not authorized" or "DMARC Evaluation" errorsSPF (Sender Policy Framework) and DMARC (Domain-based Message Authentication, Reporting and Conformance) are both extensions to Internet e-mail.
+How to fix "SPF fail - not authorized" or "DMARC Evaluation" email errorsSPF (Sender Policy Framework) and DMARC (Domain-based Message Authentication, Reporting and Conformance) are both extensions to Internet e-mail.
 Their purpose is to prevent unauthorized people from forging your e-mail address and pretending to be you.

 If email sent from your MIDAS room booking and resource scheduling system is returned (bounced back) to you with a delivery failure such as: